ShutterStarTW/wp-autoplugin/README.md

 WP-Autoplugin brings an agentic coding workflow into WordPress.
 From the WordPress admin, it can explore an existing codebase, understand how it works, plan a change, write or revise the code, review the result, and prepare it for release as a new plugin, a fork, or a direct modification of an installed plugin or theme.

-It is completely free and bring-your-own-key.
-You can connect it directly to OpenAI, Anthropic, Google Gemini, xAI, or a compatible API endpoint and choose the models you want to use.
+It is completely free and bring-your-own-key: you can connect it directly to OpenAI, Anthropic, Google Gemini, xAI, or a compatible API endpoint and choose the models you want to use.
 It can also work with your ChatGPT subscription, using the subscription’s Codex credits instead of an OpenAI API key.

 In practical terms, it is similar to having **Claude Code or any other coding agent inside WordPress**, but with a workflow designed specifically for plugins and themes.
 It works with the code already installed on the site, keeps every generated revision recoverable, and never modifies a live target unless an administrator explicitly approves the release.